 The name comes from a blotch of red color on the sides, just behind the gills, approximately where the heart is supposed to be.

-The males of the species also have an impressive dorsal and anal fin, compared to relatively round fins of the females.
-Both sexes have a black and white spot on the dorsal fin and a silvery sheen at the base…
+Bleeding heart tetras will be 2″ when fully grown.
+The males of the species also have an impressive dorsal and anal fin, compared to the relatively round fins of the females.
+Both sexes have a black and white spot on the dorsal fin and a silvery sheen at the base.

 It’s a schooling fish that feels comfortable in a group of at least 6-8 of its kind in a 20-gallon tank.
 Keeping individual bleeding hearts can cause them to stress out and start nipping at other tank mates though they are usually peaceful if they are in a school, and the tank has their preferred décor.